utopia-foss/dantro/doc/plotting/creators/ext.rst

 Specifying which plotting function to use
 -----------------------------------------
-Let's assume we have a plotting function defined somewhere and want to communicate to the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` that this function should be used for some plot.
+Let's assume we have a plotting function defined somewhere and want to communicate to the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` that this function should be used for some plot.

 For the moment, the exact definition of the function is irrelevant.
 You can read more about it :ref:`below <pcr_ext_implement_plot_funcs>`.